-2.3.1 Four site entrances are proposed; two main entry points from the A859, and two on the unclassified road (Pentland) where the site tracks meet the road and cross it.
+Four site entrances are proposed; two main entry points from the A859, and two on the unclassified road (Pentland) where the site tracks meet the road and cross it.
 During construction, turbines are expected to be shipped to the deep-water port of Arnish, which is capable of handling the turbine deliveries for the Proposed Development and which is located approximately 4km to the south east of the Development Site.
-The turbines would be transported along the existing port access road running northwest from it to the A859 and then delivered to the Development Site via the main entry points.
-The route for adnormal loads (ie turbine componants) is set out in Appendix 13A of the EIA Report.
+The turbines would be transported along the existing port access road running north-west from it to the A859 and then delivered to the Development Site via the main entry points

-2.4 Turbines and associated infrastructure
+Turbines and associated infrastructure

-2.4.1 The Proposed Development comprises a different layout to that of the Consented Development, with two different turbine types.
+The Proposed Development comprises a different layout to that of the Consented Development, with two different turbine types.
 Along the eastern side of the Development Site, ten turbines have proposed heights of up to 156m to blade tip, whilst the remaining 25 turbines would be up to 180m to blade tip.
 The two turbine types would have an estimated generating capacity of approximately 5.6MW each giving a combined generating capacity of approximately 196MW.